The case for global small and mid-caps

 Reference to specific securities should not be taken as recommendations to the investor to buy, sell or hold the same and may not represent actual holdings in the portfolio at the time of viewing.
 Performance of the security is not a representation of the Fund’s performance.

-Along with their wealth of experience, these proven portfolio managers leverage the insights of one of the world’s largest research teams in making their investment decisions.
-Fidelity’s 400+ team of investment professionals covers all geographies and sectors in which the bulk of global future leaders are likely to reside.
+Along with their wealth of experience, these proven portfolio managers leverage insights from one of the world’s largest research teams.

 Explore the Fidelity Global Future Leaders Fund